colyseus/docs/docs/state/index.md

 </div>

-## How state synchronization works?
+## How state synchronization works

 - When the client joins a room, it receives the full encoded state from the server.
 - State mutations on the server-side are enqueued at a per-property level.
 (Only the last mutation of each property is kept)